Thomas Lee Ward: Trial

 Ward was indicted by the Orleans Parish Grand Jury with first-degree murder.
 On August 15, 1984, the jury at Ward's trial found him guilty as charged.
 After a sentencing hearing, in which Ward testified, the jury unanimously recommended a sentence of death.

+At the sentencing phase, Linda Ward testified that her father first raped her when she was 10 years old.
+She also said that she witnessed Ward raping her two sisters, 14-year-old Romana and 10-year-old Tasha.
+Linda's brother, Erna Scott, also testified, saying that he'd witnessed Ward raping his 7-year-old sister Lorraine.

 Execution

 Ward was executed by lethal injection at the Louisiana State Penitentiary on May 16, 1995, at the age of 59.
 He declined to make a final statement, but dictated to his attorney: "I am leaving the world at peace with myself and with the Almighty.
 I feel remorse for the things that I did.
 I hope that young people today will learn that violence is not an answer.
 I hope the legal system learns that lesson, too.
 The death penalty is not a solution."